satishlokkoju/deepview/docs/canvas/start.rst

     pip install "canvas_ux[widgets]"

-Canvas works great with `DNIKit <https://github.com/betterwithdata/dnikit>`__.
+Canvas works great with `DeepView <https://github.com/satishlokkoju/deepview>`__.
-You can use DNIKit to generate analysis data for Canvas, for example for the Familiarity and Duplicates components.
+You can use `DeepView <https://github.com/satishlokkoju/deepview>`__ to generate analysis data for Canvas, for example for the Summary and scatterplot components.
-If you want to run the precomputed Canvas example that uses DNIKit, run:
+If you want to run the precomputed Canvas example that uses DeepView, run:

 .. code-block:: bash